-Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 1.1 Hold workshops to exchange experiences and knowledge, identify common interests, and understand unique Creation of partnerships based on MPAs that work to address problems at the seascape level Working within partnerships at the seascape level will help increase connectivity and improve eco-social Year 1 Year 1: \$50,000 Year 2: \$0 circumstances (one workshop for each seascape) Identification of a short list of threats, impacts and opportunities to inform Tasks #2 and #3. resilience, as well as heighten impacts of system-level activities, while taking into account site-level specificities.
+Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 1.1 Hold workshops to exchange experiences and knowledge, identify common interests, and understand unique circumstances (one workshop for each seascape identified) Creation of partnerships based on MPAs that work to address problems at the seascape level Identification of a short list of threats, impacts and opportunities to inform Tasks #2 and #3.
+Working within partnerships at the seascape level will help increase connectivity and improve eco-social resilience, as well as heighten impacts of system-level activities, while taking into account site-level specificities.
+Year 1 Year 1: \$50,000 Year 2: \$0

 1.2 Identify legal and technical conditions for the formal establishment of Marine Park Partnerships.
 Completion of a legal and technical assessment and roadmap to facilitate high level agreements with a view to establishing memoranda of understanding This guideline will help sustain this activity beyond the project period.
-Year 1 Year 1:\$10,000 Year 2:\$0

-Task #2) With a primary focus on specified activities and within specific seascapes, apply CEC, national climate-smart and other guidelines to identify common threats that affect resources, local economic activities, and traditional activities potentially threatened by climate change and other impacts to MPAs

-Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 2.1.
+Year 1 Year 1:\$10,000 Year 2:\$0 Task #2) With a primary guidelines to identify co threatened by climate cl focus on specified activities an ommon threats that affect resour hange and other impacts to MPA d within specific seascap ces, local economic activ As es, apply CEC, nat rities, and tradition ional climate-smart and other al activities potentially Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 2.1.
 Apply CEC, national climate-smart and other guidelines in MPA pilot sites, with a focus on fisheries, traditional, and nature-based activities in two seascapes.
 Completion of pilot vulnerability assessment of MPAs, including assessment of sensitivity, exposure, and adaptive capacity Understanding the vulnerability of MPAs and identification of potential adaptive actions will help address threats to marine species and ecosystems.
 Year 1 Year 1: \$80,000 Year 2: \$0 2.2.
 Identify opportunities for potential expansion of MPA networks at the North American scale based on analysis of spatial protection of blue carbon habitats.
 Map of blue carbon habitats and North American MPAs, highlighting potential opportunities and priorities for network expansion based on blue carbon conservation as a co-benefit.
 It informs the future expansion of MPA networks in the three countries, based on opportunities for additional protection of blue carbon habitats (with benefits for carbon storage, disaster resilience, and species conservation).
-Year 1 Year 1: \$0 Year 2: \$5,000 unities and the private sector T Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 3.1 Compile and analyze ecological, social, cultural, and economic vulnerability of fishing, traditional, and nature-based activities in pilot sites and seascapes, along with potential adaptive actions to minimize negative impacts.
-Identification of fisheries, traditional, and recreational activities at pilot MPAs and seascapes Analysis of factors determining the vulnerability of fisheries, traditional, and recreational activities to potential climate change impacts; sustainability; and potential positive and negative impacts on conservation This will assist in understanding the vulnerability of strategic economic activities and their direct and indirect impact on conservation activities.
-Year 2 Year 1: \$0 Year 2: \$80,000 3.2.
-Hold a workshop within each seascape with MPA managers, local communities, and private-sector partners.
-Inclusion of cross-sectorial activities into management plans Presentation of information on economic and social vulnerabilities and potential adaptation options and development of priorities and strategic approach This will promote sustainable development and/or management of economic activities that benefit marine conservation.
-This will foster effective collaboration with local communities and ensure the long-term viability of sustainable activities.
-Year 2 Year 1: \$0 Year 2: \$60,000
+Year 1 Year 1: \$0 Year 2: \$5,000